 If you have alcohol use disorder or substance use disorder, it’s also not safe to take ayahuasca or DMT.
 Those who are taking certain medications like antidepressants should also avoid ayahuasca the interaction between the potent monoamine oxidase-inhibiting harmala alkaloids in ayahuasca and the selective serotonin reuptake inhibitor (SSRI) class of antidepressants may induce serotonin syndrome, which can be fatal.

 Ayahuasca can induce psychosis but in most cases, it is only temporary and harmless.
 Regular ayahuasca users, especially those who use it traditionally experience no adverse reactions and only reported positive changes in their mental health.
+If you and your family history don’t have mental illness, you can order ayahuasca kits here

 Most cases of reported psychotic episodes after ayahuasca use are due to the person’s mental health condition and history of substance abuse.